Conditions for importing live animals into Australia for laboratory research

 For further information about importing invertebrate species for laboratory research, refer to the invertebrate animals page.

-All species proposed for import must be listed on the List of Specimens Suitable for Live Import, maintained by the Australian Government Department of the Environment and Energy.
-Additionally, importers must check whether an import permit will also be required from the Department of the Environment and Energy.
+All species proposed for import must be listed on the List of Specimens Suitable for Live Import, maintained by the Australian Government Department of Agriculture, Water and the Environment.
+Additionally, importers must check whether an import permit will also be required from the Department of Agriculture, Water and the Environment.

 Approved arrangement site

 Prior to applying for a permit to import animals for laboratory research, applicants must establish or have access to an approved facility for the isolation of the species they intend to import.
 This is known as an Approved Arrangement site and it must comply with the criteria for the required class of Approved Arrangement.